jadynpark/NCP/analysis.md

 1/20/2021

 **Research Questions:**
-**1.** Do High-NCP and Low-NCP groups perform differently in a cognitive task?
+**1.** Do High-PLE and Low-PLE groups perform differently in a cognitive task?
 **2.** Are clinically relevant traits/symptoms (i.e., anxiety) related
 to the difference in group performance?